Mike Mo Capaldi: Sponsors

 As of November 2016, Capaldi is sponsored by Girl Skateboards, Royal Trucks, Spitfire wheels, MOB griptape, Bones Swiss bearings, and Diamond Supply Company hardware.
 Capaldi was a former team member of the Lakai footwear and Matix clothing teams.
 Mike Mo also co-owns a sunglasses company called Glassy.

-Glassy
+Glassy Eyewear

 Capaldi and his brother, Vince, are co-owners and founders of Glassy Sunglasses.

 The Glassy sunglasses brand launched its internet store in September 2012, including signature products from Stefan Janoski, Sean Malto, and Mike Mo himself.
 A signature model for team rider Daewon Song, entitled the "Daeviator", was launched in late 2012.

 In May 2013, following a bet between Capaldi and professional skateboarder Chris Cole, the latter became a team rider for the Glassy brand.
 Capaldi and Cole, who were teammates on the DC Shoes team, agreed that Cole would join the Glassy team if he lost to Capaldi in any contest.
 The pair competed in the Battle at the Berrics 6 contest on May 18, 2013, and Cole was defeated by Capaldi.